-The Ducati 1199 Panigale maintenance schedule and service intervals — sourced from the owner’s manual, and also consulting parts diagrams.
+This is the maintenance schedule and service intervals for the Ducati 1199 Panigale motorcycles — sourced from the owner’s manual, and also consulting parts diagrams.

 This maintenance schedule applies to the Ducati 1199 Panigale, 1199 Panigale S (with the Öhlins suspension and the lighter Marchesini rims), and yes, even the 1199 Panigale R, despite the modified engine internals for more power — the maintenance is the same (assuming you ride it on streets).

 The Ducati 1199 Panigale was an important update to the Ducati 1198 superbike.
 It’s powered by an 1198cc L-twin “Superquadro” engine that makes a claimed 145 kW (195 hp) and 133 Nm of torque (98 lb-ft).

 At the time, the Ducati 1199 had the highest power-to-weight and torque-to-weight ratio of any production motorcycles — its kerb weight is an insanely light 188kg.
 That’s lighter than most 600cc bikes.

 Most interestingly from a maintenance perspective, the Ducati 1199 Panigale uses gears and a chain to drive the cams, rather than belts like almost every other Ducati.
 The 899 Panigale shares this, too.